akeneo/pim-helpcenter/content/md/imports-exports/tailored-import.md

 # Edit a tailored product import profile

-Once you've created your tailored import profile, or if you want to edit an existing one:
+Once you've created your Tailored Import profile, or if you want to edit an existing one:
 1. Go to `Imports`
-1. Click on the tailored import profile you want to edit
+1. Click on the Tailored Import profile you want to edit
 1. Click on `Edit` located in the top right corner of the screen

 # Discover the different tabs of this profile